dotnet/standard/docs/faq.md

 ## Is `System.Data` part of .NET Standard?

-.NET Standard will contain the abstractions (`DbProvider`, `DbProviderFactories`, `DbConnection`, `IDbConnection` etc) as well as the the general ADO.NET facilities (`DataSet`, `DataTable` etc) APIs.
+.NET Standard will contain the abstractions (`DbProvider`, `DbProviderFactories`, `DbConnection`, `IDbConnection` etc.) as well as the general ADO.NET facilities (`DataSet`, `DataTable` etc.) APIs.

-We don't plan on adding any specific providers to .NET Standard as their applicability varies (e.g. it's a highly unlikely scenario to use the SQL Server client from an iOS device, but it would make sense to use a provider that can store data on the device, such as SQLite).
+We don't plan on adding any specific providers to .NET Standard as their applicability varies (for example, it's a highly unlikely scenario to use the SQL Server client from an iOS device, but it would make sense to use a provider that can store data on the device, such as SQLite).
 The expectation is that those sit on top of .NET Standard or remain platform-specific.

 ## Why is JSON.NET not part of .NET Standard?

-Today, the best library for dealing with JSON is JSON.NET.
+Today, one of the most popular libraries for dealing with JSON is JSON.NET.
 But by adding it to the .NET Standard we'd do the community a disservice.
 What matters is that the JSON support is widely available.
 And James, the author of JSON.NET, does a great job making sure that JSON.NET is available everywhere.
 His ability to do this successfully is a function of how hard it is for him to make changes.
 The best way to do this is by creating a library that targets .NET Standard because it can be updated independently from the standard itself and everyone immediately benefits.

 Of course, this doesn't mean we can't or shouldn't provide some built-in JSON support.
 We've talked with James about this in the past and I believe there is a